jareksedy/FSSHSimulation/README.md

 ```sh
 cat ~/available_commands
 ```
-Note that the commands may be limited in functionality comparing to those found in the most of UNIX-like operating systems.
+Note that the commands may be limited in functionality comparing to those found in the most UNIX-like operating systems.
 The purpose of this piece of software was strictly educational.
 I did not mean to recreate a UNIX shell with full functionality.

 ## License